 It was estimated that 640 vessels landed CPS finfish during the period January 1, 1993 through November 5, 1997.
-Forty-one of these vessels, six percent, accounted for more than 95 percent of finfish landings for the five-year period (Appendix B, Table 3.8.7-1).
-Available information indicated that present participants could harvest at least as much CPS finfish as would be available under conditions of greater availability.
-At the time, capacity was estimated to be as much as 20 percent greater than the combined MSY for anchovy, Pacific (chub) mackerel, and sardine (about 400,000 mt per year).
-Experience in the fishery and some crude calculations indicate that about 75 vessels would have sufficient harvesting capacity to take almost all of the CPS finfish likely to ever be available.
+Forty-one of these vessels, six percent, accounted for more than 95 percent of finfish landings for the five-year period (Amendment 8, Appendix B, Table 3.8.7-1).
+Available information at the time indicated that present participants could harvest at least as much CPS finfish as would be available under conditions of greater availability.
+Capacity during the 1993 to 1997 period was estimated to be as much as 20 percent greater than the combined MSY for anchovy, Pacific (chub) mackerel, and sardine (about 400,000 mt per year).
+At the time, experience in the fishery and some crude calculations indicate that about 75 vessels would have sufficient harvesting capacity to take almost all of the CPS finfish likely to ever be available.

-In addition to current CPS finfish participants, newcomers are likely to be attracted to the fishery, because of the expanding sardine biomass and squid fishery, and as competition in other Pacific Coast fisheries becomes more intense.
-In the latter instance, nearly all groundfish stocks are now fully harvested by domestic fishers in the Pacific Coast groundfish fishery.
-Potential participants in the CPS finfish fishery consist of fishers leaving other West Coast and North Pacific fisheries that have grown increasingly more restrictive and overcrowded relative to available harvests.
+In addition to CPS finfish participants, that were active during the 1993-1997 period, it was expected that newcomers were likely to be attracted to the fishery, because of the expanding sardine biomass and squid fishery, and as competition in other Pacific Coast fisheries intensified.
+In the latter instance, nearly all groundfish stocks were then fully harvested by domestic fishers in the Pacific Coast groundfish fishery.
+Potential participants in the CPS finfish fishery then consisted of fishers leaving other West Coast and North Pacific fisheries that had grown increasingly more restrictive and overcrowded relative to available CPS harvests.

-In the Pacific Coast CPS finfish fishery, excess harvest capacity is likely to result in an increasing number and complexity of regulations.
-Accordingly, the Council will face increased pressure to balance the conflicting need to protect the resource with the need to provide sufficient allowable catch to sustain the fishery.
+In the Pacific Coast CPS finfish fishery, excess harvest capacity was expected to likely result in an increasing number and complexity of regulations.
+Accordingly, the Council faced increased pressure to balance the conflicting need to protect the resource with the need to provide sufficient allowable catch to sustain the fishery.

-Increased number and complexity of regulations have many adverse impacts in such areas as fleet costs, resource utilization, safety, enforcement costs and effectiveness.
-Moreover, there is a point beyond which additional regulations, which interfere with day to day vessel operations (e.g., trip limits or mesh size regulations), will not improve the Council's ability to accomplish its management goals.
+It was recognized that increased number and complexity of regulations have many adverse impacts in such areas as fleet costs, resource utilization, safety, enforcement costs and effectiveness.
+Moreover, there is a point beyond which additional regulations, which interfere with day-to-day vessel operations (e.g., trip limits or mesh size regulations), will not improve the Council's ability to accomplish its management goals.
 Pressures on industry arise not only from management measures which restrict operations, but also from increased competition for the allowable catches among larger numbers of vessels.